-The AK-47 assault rifle is the world’s most-produced gun, but why it is still more than 70 years after still the first weapon of choice in almost every conflict?
+The AK-47 assault rifle is the world’s most-produced gun, but why is it still more than 70 years after still the first weapon of choice in almost every conflict?
 Why is the AK-47 Kalashnikov assault rifle the first weapon of choice for insurgents and rebels in modern wars?
 The answer should be related to certain factors.
-Well, first of all, as you may assume the rifle is available in huge numbers and it is really cheap.
+First of all, as you may assume, the rifle is available in huge numbers, because it is really cheap.

 On the other hand, rebels would probably choose something more expensive… cost does relate to function.
 The FN SCAR and HK-416 are some examples of this.
-The British SA-80, French FAMAS, Chinese QBZ-95, IWI Tavor, Steyr Aug and M4 are all some options that a client rebel group if it had the luxury of choice.
+The British SA-80, French FAMAS, Chinese QBZ-95, IWI Tavor, Steyr Aug, and M4 are options that a client rebel group had if it had the luxury of choice.

 The AK-47 price

-Without patents and so on to worry about in Communist countries it could be offered at a low cost: there are still huge stores of the weapons in military and police armories in Russia, Ukraine, and other nations that came under the USSR’s sphere of influence.
+Without patents and so on to worry about in Communist countries, it could be offered at a low cost.
+There are still huge weapons in military and police armories in Russia, Ukraine, and other nations that came under the USSR’s sphere of influence.

 The Kremlin dutifully authorized factories to be built to churn out identical versions of Mikhail Timofeevich Kalashnikov’s famous design in friendly nations, something the Russian government rues to this day.